 - Stress reduction: Many caregivers have difficulty managing their aging loved one's stress and agitation.
 Playing music often helps relax and ease aggressive behaviors.

-By Rachel Bunch, Alto and Marketing Team Leader for Magnolia Chorale
+By Rachelle Bunch, Alto and Marketing Team Leader for Magnolia Chorale

 The Magnolia Chorale had the honor of singing for the residents at Aegis Living of Queen Anne at Rodgers Park last weekend.
 As an ensemble that strives to do community outreach, we often get the opportunity to share the stage with middle school and high school choirs around Seattle.
 However, our favorite concert each season is sharing our music with senior citizens.